CORPORATE SOCIAL RESPONSIBILITY

 Additionally, because our large-scale overseas projects are now approaching their full-scale development and production phases, with expectation for long-term operations we directly recruit local employees who will play an integral part in running our overseas offices in line with local laws and with a transparent hiring process.
 We are working to maintain competitive hiring criteria, and offer fair compensation in order to maintain a strong work ethic among local employees and improve our employee retention rate.
+In fiscal 2012, foreign nationals employed in the whole INPEX Group numbered 779, or 31.7 percent of the total number of employees.
+Of these 779, 108 occupied senior management positions (93 men and 15 women).
 We will continue to actively practice diversity management.

 Employment Opportunities for Physically Challenged

 We have been proactive in hiring the physically challenged while giving consideration to varying working conditions and responsibilities.
 As of the end of fiscal 2012 (March 31, 2013), we employed 35 physically challenged employees, 2.13% of the total workforce.
 We will continue to make efforts in the future to employ as many physically challenged people as feasible.